MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Stack.md

 Makes the child with the given name visible.

-If *child* is different from the currently visible child, the transition between the two will be animated with the current transition type of *stack*.
+If the child with the name is different from the currently visible child, the transition between the two will be animated with the current transition type of this stack.

-Note that the child widget has to be visible itself (see `gtk_widget_show()`) in order to become the visible child of *stack*.
+Note that the child widget has to be visible itself (see `gtk_widget_show()`) in order to become the visible child of this stack.

-Since: 3.10

     method gtk_stack_set_visible_child_name ( Str $name )